 Do 5 to 10 repetitions, starting off with 5 repetitions in a slow and controlled movement.
 Try to stay relaxed in that upper trapezius and try to have that movement come from the shoulder joint and from the shoulder blades.
 Feel how the shoulder is working to keep that upper trapezius relaxed.

 When it comes to Bodyweight Corrective Exercises, you can do them before your workout or after your workout.
 They will help in balancing out your body so that you can move better and perform better when it comes to your exercise or activity.

 Make sure to swing by ExercisesForInjuries.com and enter in your injury or pain.
 There is a good chance that I have an article, a video or an interview that will help you overcome your injury or pain.

 If you are watching this on YouTube, head up above and hit “Subscribe”.
-What that will do is every couple of days you will get a video like this where I talk about tips and tricks on overcoming injury and pain.
+Every couple of days you will receive a video like this where I share tips and tricks for overcoming injury and pain.

 Also, head down below, leave me a question or a comment and hit “Like”.

-If you are looking for an amazing resource of bodyweight corrective exercises, then check out the Bodyweight Corrective Exercises 2.0 program here:
+If you are looking for an amazing resource of bodyweight corrective exercises, then click here to check out the Bodyweight Corrective Exercises 2.0 program.

 Rick Kaselj, MS